HISPlayer/UnitySamples/hisplayer-meta-ovroverlay-sample.md

 ### Stereoscopic Video Playback
 To render stereoscopic Left/Right or Top/Bottom video, you can set **Use Default Rects** to false and set the **Source Rects** and **Destination Rects**: [**OVROverlay Use Default Rects**](https://developers.meta.com/horizon/documentation/unity/unity-ovroverlay/#use-default-rects)

+## More Information, Features and APIs
+For more information about the supported features and APIs, please refer to the following [**HISPlayer Android Documentation**](https://hisplayer.github.io/UnityAndroid-SDK/#/).